lombardo-luca/LePrAn/README.md

 Letterboxd Profile Analyzer (LePrAn) is a simple tool to see statistics about your [Letterboxd](https://letterboxd.com) profile.
 *Disclaimer: this project is a work-in-progress.
 While its main functionality should be working, some features are still missing and bugs are to be expected.*
+*This software is also compliant with Letterboxd's robots.txt, terms of service, privacy & community policies.*

 # Features
 - Shows ordered lists of most watched directors, actors, genres and more